Content

 If you’re battling an itchy scalp and white flakes, here are some hair care products you can try:

 Pyrithione zinc shampoo.
-Research shows that a herbal zinc pyrithione shampoo (like Head & Shoulders) and scalp lotion can help improve symptoms of seborrheic dermatitis, a skin condition that causes scaly patches to develop on your scalp and sometimes other areas of your body.
+Research shows that a zinc pyrithione shampoo (like Head & Shoulders) can help improve symptoms of dandruff.
 Our Dandruff Detox Shampoo contains pyrithione zinc and other scalp-soothing ingredients to target an itchy, dry scalp and wash away dead skin buildup.

 And here are some other home remedies that may help with dandruff: